marcglasberg/fast_immutable_collections/README.md

 # 8. Extensions and helpers

-These are some of the provided helpers and extensions:
+These are some provided helpers and extensions:

 ## 8.1 Iterable helpers and extensions

 * `whereNotNull` is similar to `.where((x) => x != null)`, but the returned iterable has a non-nullable type.
+(Note: This has been removed from FIC, because it's now present in package `collection` provided by the Dart team).

 * `mapNotNull` is similar to map, but the returned iterable has a non-nullable type.